-When he came into office, Mayor Gray restored the Office of the Deputy Mayor for Public Safety and Justice.
+When he came into office, former Mayor Vincent Gray restored the Office of the Deputy Mayor for Public Safety and Justice.
 The mission of the office is to coordinate and provide oversight of the various public safety agencies in this cluster.
 This office also includes several agencies that were listed separately in prior administrations: Access to Justice, the Office of Victim Services, the Justice Grants Administration, and Motor Vehicle Theft Prevention Commission.
-The FY 2013 budget for the Deputy Mayor for Public Safety is \$18.4 million.
+The FY 2015 budget for the Deputy Mayor for Public Safety was \$26.3 million.